Irine-Juliet/CPSC-171-Project-Resume-Scoring-Using-NLP/README.md

 # CPSC-171-Project-Resume-Scoring-Using-NLP
  A resume scoring system that evaluates the semantic relevance of a resume to a job title using  Word2Vec.

- To Access and Run the Application Locally:
+ To access and run the application locally:
  1. Clone this GitHub Repository
  2. Install Dependencies.
 Ensure you are in a virtual environment (optional but recommended), then run:
     `pip install -r requirements.txt`